 [ ref:_00D406zP6._50070flt3l:ref ] Case 01234567

-The information in the subject line ensures your response is filed with your original support request and routed to the correct Customer Support team member.
+The information in the subject line ensures your response connects with your original support request and gets to the correct Lulu Support team member.
 If you add or change anything in the subject line, we may not receive or respond to your email in a timely fashion!

 4) Where to find the answers – Knowledge Base and Author Forums